CICCIOSGAMINO/arduino_TRE/image/README.md

 Update the systems packages, and the packages from the Arduino packages manager  :

 	http://localhost/update

+I'm not sure, but seems that the beta version 0.0.10 do not like this operation !!

 #### Timezone
 If you want set the timezone, run this command from ssh or LXterminal in Arduino TRE environment :